emontoya2/CourseDemandR/README.md

 ### Notes

-This version builds on v1.3.1 by adding interactive diagnostics and cross-panel linking.
-It does not change the app’s required input structure.
+This version builds on v1.3.1 by adding interactive tooltips and cross-tab filtering.
+It does not alter the app’s required input structure.

 ## Local Deployment of **CourseDemandR**